 There is never going to be a time when an incident of such horror can take place and the person responsible is kept hidden.
-Word will get out and people who knew him, went to school with him, lived next door to him will talk because that is human nature.
-We cannot help but discuss and analyse such cases because we want to understand why and how someone could do something so terrible.
+Word will get out and people who knew him went to school with him, lived next door to him will talk because that is human nature.
+We cannot help but discuss and analyze such cases because we want to understand why and how someone could do something so terrible.

-The notion behind the censorship of such reporting is more how these crimes are reported.
+The notion behind the censorship of such reporting is more about how these crimes are reported.
 The push to ensure the responsible individual is not made into a form of hero and someone for other individuals to potentially identify with and connect to.
 While reporting the news is the function of the media, how they report such news is entirely within their control.

 No Notoriety – Media Reporting of Mass Killers

 A campaign for No Notoriety is gaining steam.
 In this most recent shooting in Oregon, I do not have an image of the shooter in my head.
 I couldn’t tell you what he looks like and while I could recite his name I would have to search my memory for it.
-His name and his image has been limited within media reporting.
+His name and his image have been limited within media reporting.
 It has not been plastered all over every paper in every article which means these two features, the things that many mass killers are wishing to be ingrained into every individual, have not been as heavily focused on as for example the names and images of the Columbine shooters in 1999.

 The No Notoriety campaign for mass killers is calling for sensible and responsible reporting on these crimes and those responsible for them.

-Backed by the families of victims this is a powerful campaign which has struggled for attention, but a campaign people are slowly starting to pay more attention to and rightly so.
+Backed by the families of victims this is a powerful campaign that has struggled for attention, but a campaign people are slowly starting to pay more attention to, and rightly so.
 While the naming of a mass murderer in the immediate aftermath of an incident is expected, there are measures the media can take after the event to ensure they are not feeding the wishes of the killer or encouraging others to carry out a similar crime.

 - Limiting the publication of the name and photo of a mass killer after initial identification